rust-lang/book/src/ch10-00-generics.md

 </Listing>

-Although this code works, duplicating code is tedious and error prone.
+Although this code works, duplicating code is tedious and error-prone.
 We also have to remember to update the code in multiple places when we want to change it.